 Moving customer email platforms to the cloud

-Singtel and other major telcos can be praised for proactively moving their customer email platforms to the cloud.
+Singtel (an atmail customer on our AWS Singapore cloud) and other major telcos can be praised for proactively moving their customer email platforms to the cloud.
 But others in the industry are resisting.

 Why?
 That’s the interesting part.
 When we talk in depth to some of the slow adopters, it seems that often, decisions are not being made based on fact and/or a full TCO (Total Cost of Ownership) review, but rather, on a plethora of cloud email adoption myths.